yuliaUU/digital-CV/content/authors/admin/_index.md

 interests:
 - Teaching
 - Research
+- Data Visualization
-- Data Visualization and Analysis
+- Data Analysis
 - Programming in R

 # Education to show in About widget